 Note: In according with the School of Business' accrediting agency, the AACSB, all School of Business degree programs (Accounting, Computer Information Systems, and Business Administration) share four SLOs.
 However, the School of Business began an initiative of updating our knowledge exam and implementing an SLO 5 specific to each degree program in AY 2017-2018.
 These changes are meant to drive continuous improvement, increase student learning, and make our assessment process more robust and specific to each degree program in the overall School of Business.
-And, of course, as these are School of Business-wide plans, the Accounting degree program is included in these changes.
-Future activities regarding the four shared SLOs as well as Accounting program-specific discussion can be found below.
+And, of course, as these are School of Business-wide plans, the Computer Information Systems degree program is included in these changes.
+Future activities regarding the four shared SLOs as well as Computer Information Systems program-specific discussion can be found below.

-The Accounting degree program is encouraged by the improvements made by faculty during the AY 2017-2018 and recognizes it is necessary to strive for continuous improvement needed every year to achieve model student learning outcomes.
+The Computer Information Systems program is encouraged by the improvements made by faculty during the AY 2017-2018 and recognize it is necessary to strive for continuous improvement needed every year to achieve model student learning outcomes.